praddevops/Kubernetes-raspberrypi/k8s-installation-raspbian-buster-lite.md

-## Install minimal Raspbian for Raspberry Pi 4 from any of the mirrors
+## Setting up Kubernetes cluster on Raspberry pi 4

-1. Login (Raspbian default login username: pi, password: raspberry.
-Change the password # sudo raspi-config)
+1. Install minimal Raspbian for Raspberry Pi 4 from any of the mirrors and login
 2. Connect to WIFI
     * If network manager is not configured on Raspbian, enter the command `sudo raspi-config` and go to Advanced Options >> Network Config and select Network Manager as the Network configuration tool
     * Using nmcli (https://nullr0ute.com/2016/09/connect-to-a-wireless-network-using-command-line-nmcli/)